cosmos/sdk-tutorials/README.md

 Note: The layout metadata at the top of the README.md file controls how the tutorial page is published.
 Write permissions are limited to preserve the structure and contents.

-These tutorials guide you through actionable steps and walk-throughs to teach you how to use Starport and the Cosmos SDK.
+These tutorials guide you through actionable steps and walk-throughs to teach you how to use Ignite CLI and the Cosmos SDK.
 The Cosmos SDK is the world’s most popular framework for building application-specific blockchains.
-Tutorials provide step-by-step instructions to help you build foundational knowledge and learn how to use Starport and the Cosmos SDK, including:
+Tutorials provide step-by-step instructions to help you build foundational knowledge and learn how to use Ignite CLI and the Cosmos SDK, including:

 - Foundational knowledge to help you navigate between blockchains with the Cosmos SDK
-- Learn how Starport works
+- Learn how Ignite CLI works
 - Create a blockchain polling application
 - Build an exchange that works with two or more blockchains
 - Interact with the Cosmos Hub testnet to test the functionality of your blockchain